 Prepare yourself for laughs at the newly relocated comedy club in the Chattanooga Choo Choo.
 In its history, the venue has hosted some of the biggest stars in comedy with names like Jerry Seinfeld, Jeff Foxworthy, Ron White, Paula Poundstone and many others.
 They also feature the Backstage Bar for drinks before, during, or after the show.

 An English-inspired pub, Hair of the Dog boasts dark wooden walls, more than 50 beers and stick-to-your-ribs grub (try the hand-cut French fries).
 Inside you'll find a traditional pub environment, complete with dart board and pool tables upstairs while outside offers a multi-level wooden deck.

 This truly unique concept combines karaoke with chicken wings and ample amounts of alcohol to make it all work.
 Belt out your favorite tune while noshing on their signature smoked wings or other specialties, like Dixie Chicks (chicken strips) or the K.D.
 Quesadilla.

 215 Broad Street

-Chattanooga’s original brewpub is still one of the favorites, with award-winning beers and a vast menu, serving everything from New York strip and bourbon glazed salmon to fish tacos and pizza (all worth trying).
-Pair them with the beer flight to sample all the brews.
+Chattanooga's original brewpub is still one of the favorites, with award-winning beers and a vast menu, serving everything from New York strip and bourbon glazed salmon to finish tacos and pizza (all worth trying).
+Pair them with the beer fight to sample all the brews.

 200 River Street